Urban Cowboy Locations

 The oil refinery that was used in the filming of Urban Cowboy was then the Charter International Oil Company's refinery in Pasadena, Texas.
 It's now owned by the largest independent refiner in the nation, Valero Refining Co.
 [Thanks to Burt Donaldson]

 I worked at Valero in Houston where the plant scenes were filmed.
-The unit that had the tower where Bud fell from is out of service but still there.
+The unit that had the tower where Bud fell from was out of service but was still there until being removed March 22, 2017.
 I climbed that tower many times to the exact point where he was hanging by his foot.
 I asked some of the old timers about the filming and they said that the cast and crew were just as nice as they could be during the whole filming process.
 They wanted to do the explosion scene where Uncle Bob dies inside the plant.
 Plant personnel would not let them so they did it off site.
 [Thanks to Tim]

 The trailer park that Sissy & Wes lived in is located on Paramount Blvd in Pico Rivera, Ca (adjacent to Whittier, CA).
 It is still there.
 [Thanks to Ray R]

-Where 'bud' is practicing his moves for the bull, is on howard dr and winkler southeast houst houston [Thanks to ozzy]
+Where 'bud' is practicing his moves for the bull, is on Howard Dr and Winkler southeast Houston [Thanks to ozzy]

 Where Uncle Bob took Bud to practice on the mechinal bull was at Circle 8 Rodeo, located in North Houston off Aldine Mail Route and Hardy Street.
 "Red" Williamson owned it.
 I worked there.
 [Thanks to Ken]